Nickchapman3773/Uranium-Fever/README.md

 # <p align=center>FAQ</p>
 - Crashing - I am crashing, what can I do to fix it?
 	- Post your crashlog (found in the Uranium Fever > Stock Game > Crash Logs folder) in the Uranium Fever Support channel on discord (link provided above).
+- Failed and Slow Nexus Downloads - Why are all of my downloads so slow, and eventually failing?
+	- You failed to connect your nexus account to your wabbajack.
+Open the settings cogwheel in Wabbajack and log into your Nexus account.
 - First Time Playing - Is the list appropriate for a person who has never played Fallout before?
 	- Yes.
 This list is appropriate for anyone who wants a robust, hardcore gaming experience.
 - Keybinds - How do I find Uranium Fever's Keybinds?